Ah, cardio. We love to hate it, and hate to love it.

 When integrating cardio at the gym, I like to keep the sessions focused on an objective.
 If the goal is to complete a run workout, I may add some hills or intervals that the treadmill can help me execute.

 If my goal is to simply achieve an effective cardio workout, I suggest keeping the sessions fun.
 For example, this might mean 20 minutes on the treadmill, followed by 15 minutes on the elliptical and 10 minutes on the rower.

-What are some fun or unique ways to spice up a cardio routine in the gym?
+What are some fun ways to spice up cardio workouts?

-Cardio routines can be spiced up by varying intensities and equipment.
+You can spice up cardio workouts by varying intensities and equipment.
 You can also listen to your favorite music or podcast, workout with friends, or take a group class.

 I also like to suggest having a goal before starting.
 If you have 30 minutes to workout, decide what you want to achieve before entering the gym.
 If you want to execute high-intensity intervals, the spin bike may be a good place to start for the day.

 How can you make the treadmill more effective and less terrible?

 Establish the objective of your workout before it even starts.
 The treadmill is a great tool to execute form specific work, return from an injury, climb hills or hit pace targets.

 The treadmill also allows us to listen to music we enjoy, join run partners who run at a different pace and allow us full access to our fluids and nutrition.

 How can you get the most out of a limited amount of time?